Agentic AI is moving from demos into production workflows that touch files, tools, customers, and internal systems.

 What a serious buyer should be able to inspect.

-GRIFF AI should make proof easy to understand before asking a buyer to trust the details.
-The trust packet combines a readable demo, a raw artifact, a verifier result, security boundaries, and honest limitations.
+We make proof easy to understand before asking anyone to take our word for it.
+The trust packet combines a readable demo, a real evidence record, our security boundaries, and known limitations stated plainly.